 Oxford University Press Sivumäärä: 276 sivua Asu: Pehmeäkantinen kirja Painos: Paperback Julkaisuvuosi: 2003, 04.09.2003 (lisätietoa) Kieli: Englanti

 How did life begin?
-What was 'snowball earth'?
-Why did the dinosaurs become extinct?
+What really was 'snowball earth'?
+Why did the dinosaurs go extinct?
 Are we all descended from 'African Eve'?
 Will humans be responsible for the next major extinction?
-These and many other fundamental questions are addressed in this masterly account of The Story of Life, by eminent biologist and teacher Richard Southwood.
+All these are addressed in this fascinating book.

-The story unfolds with the formation of the earth around four thousand million years ago.
-Life first emerged a hundred million years later, and it took another fifteen million years for more complex life-forms to appear.
-Periods of relative calm were punctuated by five major extinctions, with innumerable minor jolts along the way.
-Then, five million years ago, an able ape evolved that gradually came to dominate and control the other animals and plants.
-The future now lies in the hands of this single species, Homo sapiens.
+The story unfolds with the formation of the earth around four thousand million years ago, though it took until after massive bombardment by asteroids a hundred million years later for life to emerge and another fifteen million years until more complex life began to appear.
+Periods of relatively calm, like a kaleidoscope held still, were punctuated by five vigorous shakes of the kaleidoscope representing major extinctions, with innumerable minor jolts along the way.
+Five million years ago an able ape evolved that gradually came to dominate and control the other animals and plants.
+Evolution in all its complexity has been put aside and the future lies in the hands of single species.